nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Use case: Mark Task completed.

 **MSS**

-1. User requests to list persons
+1. User requests to view list of active tasks
-2. AddressBook shows a list of persons
+2. System shows list of tasks
-3. User requests to delete a specific person in the list
+3. User requests to mark a task as completed from the list.
-4. AddressBook deletes the person <br>
+4. System marks task as completed
+5. System removes task from list of active tasks. <br>
 Use case ends.

 **Extensions**